Anti-spam techniques: SMTP callback verification

-Callback verification has various drawbacks: (1) Since nearly all spam has forged return addresses, nearly all callbacks are to innocent third party mail servers that are unrelated to the spam; (2) When the spammer uses a trap address as his sender's address.
+Callback verification has various drawbacks: (1) Since nearly all spam has forged return addresses, nearly all callbacks are to innocent third-party mail servers that are unrelated to the spam; (2) When the spammer uses a trap address as his sender's address.
 If the receiving MTA tries to make the callback using the trap address in a MAIL FROM command, the receiving MTA's IP address will be blacklisted; (3) Finally, the standard VRFY and EXPN commands used to verify an address have been so exploited by spammers that few mail administrators enable them, leaving the receiving SMTP server no effective way to validate the sender's email address.

 SMTP proxy

-SMTP proxies allow combating spam in real time, combining sender's behavior controls, providing legitimate users immediate feedback, eliminating a need for quarantine.
+SMTP proxies allow combating spam in real time, combining sender's behavior controls, providing legitimate users immediate feedback, eliminating the need for quarantine.

 Spamtrapping

 Spamtrapping is the seeding of an email address so that spammers can find it, but normal users can not.
 If the email address is used then the sender must be a spammer and they are black listed.

-As an example, if the email address "spamtrap@example.org" is placed in the source HTML of a web site in a way that it isn't displayed on the web page, human visitors to the website would not see it.
+As an example, if the email address "spamtrap@example.org" is placed in the source HTML of a website in a way that it isn't displayed on the web page, human visitors to the website would not see it.
 Spammers, on the other hand, use web page scrapers and bots to harvest email addresses from HTML source code - so they would find this address.
 When the spammer later sends to the address the spamtrap knows this is highly likely to be a spammer and can take appropriate action.

 Statistical content filtering

 Statistical, or Bayesian, filtering once set up requires no administrative maintenance per se: instead, users mark messages as spam or nonspam and the filtering software learns from these judgements.
 Thus, it is matched to the end user's needs, and as long as users consistently mark/tag the emails, can respond quickly to changes in spam content.
 Statistical filters typically also look at message headers, considering not just the content but also peculiarities of the transport mechanism of the email.
+In particular statistics may be collected on transmission volume charts of the originating IP addresses - massive volume spikes in short time intervals are predictive of spamming activity.
+In more recent times with the use of artificial intelligence and machine learning, these forms of filters have been able to go more in depth and overall improve upon their performance in combating spam.

 Software programs that implement statistical filtering include Bogofilter, DSPAM, SpamBayes, ASSP, CRM114, the email programs Mozilla and Mozilla Thunderbird, Mailwasher, and later revisions of SpamAssassin.